Line-r/Localised-Nations/README.md

 * A fully localised Europe, with all formables and releasables being renamed.
 * A fully localised Asia, with all formables and releasables being renamed.
+* A fully localised Africa.
+* A fully localised Oceania.
+* A fully localised North and South America.
 * Ironman compatible

 ## Known Issues: